meta pixel

 A will is a legal document that outlines how you want your assets and property to be distributed after your death.
 It also allows you to appoint a guardian for your minor children and specify your wishes for your funeral arrangements.

-Did you know that around *50% of New Zealand adults don’t have a Will.
-This means many people are leaving their loved ones to navigate complex legal processes during an already difficult time.
-(Source: The Public Trust 2023 annual report)
+Did you know that around *50% of New Zealand adults don’t have a will.
+This means many people are leaving their loved ones to navigate complex legal processes during an already difficult time. (*Source: The Public Trust 2023 annual report)

 Why have a will?